 Increased hardness is improved by introducing interstitial solute atoms in steel structures in atmosphere rich in carbon or nitrogen at elevated temperature and pressure.
 Acquired hardness and thickness of hardened layer are controlled properties.
 Residual stresses are introduced during changes in lattice dimensions of the hardened layer.

 Annealing processes are high temperature applications to relieve stresses, normalize microstructure and grain size after forming, controlling grain size via recrystallisation, reducing segregation, and homogenization of properties.

-Residual stress state and texture are reduced by keeping component in elevated temperatures thus allowing diffusion based processes to take place and relieve work applied to microstructure in forms of dislocations, stacking faults, twinning and grain boundaries.
+Residual stress state and texture are reduced by keeping components in elevated temperatures thus allowing diffusion-based processes to take place and relieve work applied to the microstructure in forms of dislocations, stacking faults, twinning and grain boundaries.
 Hardness is reduced by releasing the amount stresses worked into the structure.